Kiwi Miracle: New Zealand's Six-Year Road to South Africa

 More Opportunities for South Pacific while the Kiwis Wait

 In 2005, New Zealand hired Ricki Herbert to become the new manager.
-A member of New Zealand's squad at the 1982 World Cup in Spain, Herbert became New Zealand's first domestic-born coach in three decades.
+A member of its squad during the 1982 World Cup in Spain, Herbert was New Zealand's first domestic-born coach in three decades.
 The task to revive New Zealand began with another match against Australia - this match, which New Zealand lost 1-0 London's Craven Cottage, became the final meeting for both nations before Australia's move to the Asian Football Confederation 2006.

 However, games seldom came for New Zealand as it played 12 matches in two years.
-It won only three matches: twice against Malaysia and a 3-1 victory against Georgia in Altenkirchen, Germany.
-Against elite nations, New Zealand incurred heavy defeats, including a 4-0 loss to Brazil in Geneva, Switzerland, before the 2006 World Cup.
+The nation won only three games, including a 3-1 victory against Georgia in Altenkirchen, Germany.
+Against elite nations, New Zealand suffered heavy defeats, and the most notable was a 4-0 loss to Brazil in Geneva, Switzerland, before the 2006 World Cup.
 Playing a game even proved difficult as before a 2-2 draw against Wales in 2007, New Zealand canceled its friendly against Ukraine due to a lack of available players.

 As New Zealand was not playing any games, Polynesian and Melanesian island nations ushered in the qualification phase for the 2010 World Cup.
-Ten island nations participated in the 2007 South Pacific Games (which doubled with that of World Cup qualifying), including Tuvalu, the first non-FIFA member to participate in a World Cup qualifier.
-As these nations played qualifying matches, their rankings rose.
+Ten island nations participated in the 2007 South Pacific Games (which doubled with that of World Cup qualifying) - a figure that included Tuvalu, the first non-FIFA member to participate in a World Cup qualifier.
+These nations played qualifiers and even rose ahead of New Zealand in the world rankings.
 When September 2007 came, New Zealand sunk to 156th in the FIFA Rankings, which remains the nation's lowest ranking to date.

 This ranking came before New Zealand's World Cup qualifier against Fiji, initially scheduled in Auckland on Oct.
 13, 2007.
 However, the FIFA World Cup's Bureau for the Organizing Committee canceled that qualifier one day earlier.
-The decision came about due to New Zealand's refusal to grant a visa to Fiji's goalkeeper Simione Tamanisau to enter New Zealand (a decision made because the player's father-in-law had ties to the 2006 Fijian coup d'etat).
+The decision stemmed from New Zealand's refusal to grant a visa to Fiji's goalkeeper Simione Tamanisau to enter New Zealand (a decision made because the player's father-in-law had ties to the 2006 Fijian coup d'etat).

 New Zealand needed an opportunity to save face.